 A. The initial image submissions are reviewed one month after the NIADA Conference by the Standards Committee, which consists of ten voting NIADA Artist Members as well as the Standards Chair and the Standards Assistant.
 Portfolios submitted for Part 2 are reviewed by all NIADA Artist Members.
 A rejection should not be interpreted as a final judgment of your work.
 Many NIADA Artists apply multiple times before being accepted as Artist Members.

-A. If you are in the process of applying for NIADA Artist membership you must participate in an Artist Membership Critique as a component of your application process.
+A. If you are in the process of applying for NIADA Artist membership you must participate in a Critique as a component of your application process.
 This Critique is an opportunity to discuss what is required to become an Artist Member and will be conducted by three NIADA Artists at the annual NIADA conference.
-The fee for the Critique is $25
+The fee for the Critique is $45

 A. A team is defined as two artists whose contributions are integral to the creation of the finished piece.
 A team submits one application under both names and, if accepted, each are considered Artist members but pay the $50 annual dues as one member.

 Q. Can I participate in the Artists events if I am voted in as a NIADA Artist member at the Conference?

 A. The Artists’ meeting is held at the beginning of each annual Conference.
 At the beginning of the Artists’ meeting, the attending NIADA Artists view the applicants’ work on display and submit the FINAL VOTE.
 If elected, each applicant is immediately entitled to full Artist status and brought into the remainder of the meeting.
 New members will be given a pedestal for exhibiting one piece in the Gallery Night event and a table for the Exhibit & Sale.